ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 - Duration: March 2022 - Present

 ### Data Engineering
-**Operational Data Store, Data Hubs, Extracts Generation**
+**'Creation of Data Lake, Operational Data Store, Data Hub and Data Marts from the scratch' & 'Views and Extracts Generation'**
-- Migrated on-prem big data ETL processes to cloud, by creating storage event and schedule triggered pipelines in Azure Synapse Analytics using PySpark notebooks
+- Migrated on-prem big data ETL processes to cloud, by creating storage event and schedule triggered pipelines with medallion architecture in Azure using PySpark notebooks
 - Implemented pre-load, data quality, and data control checks
 - Performed data cleaning and applied transformations on parquet and CSV big data feeds
 - Implemented change data capture (CDC) process to store transformed data with SCD Type 2 implementation
-- Loaded data to Azure SQL Database and Delta tables, & generated CSV and TXT extracts by creating dynamic pipelines to selectively fetch data by joining multiple source tables
+- Created Data Marts by creating dynamic pipelines to selectively fetch data by joining multiple source tables and apply transformations, to generated PII masked views and extracts as per business requirements
 - Implemented dynamic pipeline status email notification functionality using Azure Logic Apps and Web Activity
+- Optimized pipelines by applying conditional activity runs to reduce average runtime by 38%
+- Identified and implemented automation strategies for manual and repetetive tasks (like SQL queries creation) to save team's time and efforts
+- Identified and covered multiple edge cases to create a more fault tolerant system

 ### Software Engineering
 **Status and Metadata Reports Generation**